Mindgamesnl/OpenAudioMc/plugin/notepad.md

  - Improved UI to make it easier to understand for users
  - Added a microphone sensitivity slider and speaking indicator
  - The microphone sensitivity now automatically adjusts itself in small increments if it detects a lot of background noise and false detections
+ - Fixed voicechat auto reconnect, along with dozens of other stability and performance improvements
+ - Fixed a couple of smaller bugs
+ - Fixed a bug where chat links weren't clickable in some minecraft versions
+ - The web client now shows your server name in the web title, and displays the server icon (if available)
+ - Expired free voicechat licenses now automatically get released back to the public for someone else to use
+ -